← Back to Documentation

 Reproducible Builds

-You can commit your entire Plugins/ directory to version control for fully reproducible builds.
-This ensures all team members have identical dependencies without running aro add.
+Option 1: Commit Plugins/ — Commit the entire Plugins/ directory and plugins.lock to version control.
+All team members get identical dependencies without running aro add.

 Manual Installation